Generalizations of Ekeland-Hofer and Hofer-Zehnder symplectic capacities and applications: Introduction and main results

-where $I_n$ denotes the identity matrix of order $n$.
 The above Clarke's result may be formulated as: the boundary of a compact convex set $D$ in $(\mathbb{R}^{2n},\omega_0)$ containing the origin in its interior carries a generalized $\Psi$-{\bf characteristic}.
 Motivated by this and the Weinstein conjecture (\cite{We79}) we state the following generalized version of the latter.\\